Expert Advice On Improving Your Home

 Check Credentials

-When picking an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
-HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
+Choose an HVAC company with highly trained technicians who have proper licensing and experience.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
+Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

-Minnesota doesn't have state-level licensing requirements for HVAC contractors, although all contractors are required to file a $25,000 mechanical contractor bond with the Department of Labor and Industry.
-Many areas also have local licensing regulations, so make sure to check with your city or municipal government to make sure your contractor meets all requirements.
-Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can help your decision as well.
-Choose a company with great reviews and reports of positive experiences from customers.
+There are no state-level licensing requirements for HVAC technicians in Minnesota, although all contractors are required to file a $25,000 mechanical contractor bond with the Department of Labor and Industry.
+There may also be local licensing regulations, so be sure to check with your city or municipal government to verify that your contractor meets all requirements.
+Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can aid your decision.
+Choose a provider with stellar reviews and stories of positive experiences from customers.

 Understand Work Details